CMSgov/bcda-ssas-app/README.md

 cp ops/pre-commit .git/hooks
 ```

+## Go Modules

+The project uses [Go Modules](https://golang.org/ref/mod) allowing you to clone the repo outside of the `$GOPATH`.
+This also means that running `go get` inside the repo will add the dependency to the project, not globally.

 # Build

 Build all the code and containers with `make docker-bootstrap`.
 Alternatively, `docker-compose up ssas` will build and run the SSAS by itself.
 Note that SSAS needs the db container to be running as well.